jacques-saraydaryan/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/Tp.md

 # BehaviorTree
 ## Overview
 - Nav2 use behavior tree to define the robot reaction during navigation.
-Behavior trees define an organisation of reactions depending of contextual information.
+Behavior trees define an organization of reactions depending of contextual information.
 - More information is available here [https://www.behaviortree.dev/docs/category/learn-the-basic-concepts](https://www.behaviortree.dev/docs/category/learn-the-basic-concepts)

 - In behavior tree, we distinguish different type of nodes (quote of the upper link):